waterhackweek/preliminary/README.md

-# Pre-event material for geohackweek
+# Pre-event material for Waterhackweek

 These are files to build a github website hosting the [Waterhackweek](https://waterhackweek.github.io/) introductory [tutorial](https://waterhackweek.github.io/preliminary).
 Github automatically renders these files using Ruby to build the website.